About This Chapter

 18. Volume & Capacity: Lesson for Kids

 Have you ever wondered why we measure our drinks in liters and gallons?
 What about how much water it takes to fill up a fish tank or a swimming pool?
 Both of these ideas are related to volume and capacity.
-Keep reading to find out more!
+Dive into this lesson to find out more!

 19. International Date Line Lesson for Kids: Definition & Facts